Orthodontics in Toronto

 What is Orthodontics?

-Orthodontics is a branch of dentistry that treats malocclusion, a condition in which the teeth are not in their correct position when you close your mouth, resulting in an improper bite.
+Orthodontics in Toronto is a specialized branch of dentistry focused on treating malocclusion, a condition in which the teeth are not properly aligned when closing the mouth, leading to an improper bite.

 What Do Orthodontists Do?